Introduction

 The question gets embedded: “How long do I have to return a product?” becomes a list of 384 numbers

-- FAISS searches for similar chunks: it compares those numbers against all chunk embeddings and returns the top 3 matches:
+- FAISS searches for similar chunks: compares those numbers against all chunk embeddings and returns the top 3:

 company-policies.md(similarity: 0.82) ← most relevantproduct-faq.md(similarity: 0.31)onboarding-guide.md(similarity: 0.18)